 We highlighted the best private lenders offering graduate school loans above, but they aren’t your only options for financing your advanced degree.

-- Direct Unsubsidized Loans for graduate students: 6.00% interest rate with 1.066 percent loan fee
+- Direct unsubsidized loans for graduate students: 6.60% interest rate with 1.062% loan fee

 Because graduate students face some of the highest federal student loan rates, they have an opportunity to save by choosing private grad school loans.

 Which option is more cost-effective for you?
 Find out by getting a few student loan offers and comparing the quoted rates to what you’d pay on a federal student loan for graduate school.